Bryan Reynolds Player Props: Pirates vs. Padres

 Bryan Reynolds At The Plate

-- Reynolds has had an RBI in 29 games this season (33.7%), including eight multi-RBI outings (9.3%).
-He has also driven in three or more of his team's runs in four contests.
+- Reynolds has had at least one RBI in 33.3% of his games this season (29 of 87), with two or more RBI eight times (9.2%).
+He has also accounted for three or more of his team's runs in four contests.

+- In 33 of 87 games this season, he has scored, and seven of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.